Year in Review (2018)

 This past year was the first one where I decided to focus on creating technical content.
 I’ve had a lot of upfront costs and learnings along the way so hopefully sharing these will help others.

-I published two books in 2018, Django for Beginners in March and REST APIs with Django in June.
+I published two books in 2018, Django for Beginners in March and Django for APIs in June.
 And then in August I updated both to Django 2.1 which was an interesting–and time-intensive preview–of what it takes to keep framework-related content current.

 Writing the books was probably the easiest part of the process.
 Much more difficult was all the logistics involved.
 First there’s creating the actual book files in multiple formats for print, Kindle, PDF, etc. I ended up using Leanpub for this which automates the book creation.
 The approach isn’t perfect but it does allow me to make changes in a matter of minutes which is essential since I’m constantly iterating on both due to reader feedback.